kjw6855/github.io/index.md

 # About
-I am a third year Ph.D. student in [Department of Computer Science](https://www.cs.purdue.edu/) at [Purdue University](https://www.purdue.edu/).
+I am a fourth year Ph.D. student in [Department of Computer Science](https://www.cs.purdue.edu/) at [Purdue University](https://www.purdue.edu/).
 I work in [PurSec Lab](https://pursec.cs.purdue.edu/) under the supervision of [Prof. Dave (Jing) Tian](https://davejingtian.org/).
 My research interests lie in the field of computer and network security.
 In particular, I am interested in secure architectures for next-generation networks and systems, including cloud networking, software-defined networking (SDN), intent-based networking (IBN), and programmable networking.
 Before joining Purdue, I worked in the industry for almost 4 years as a research engineer to design and develop SDN and cloud networking products.

 # Research Interests
-security for next-generation networks (software-defined networking, intent-based networking, and programmable networking), fuzzing, operating systems, and system software for non-volatile memory
+Security for next-generation networks (software-defined networking, intent-based networking, and programmable networking), fuzzing, operating systems, and system software for non-volatile memory

 # Education
 - **Ph.D.**, Computer Science, [Purdue University](https://www.cs.purdue.edu/), Aug 2020 ~ *Present*